FabianMaeurer/TensorCategories.jl/docs/src/GrothendieckRing.md

 # The Grothendieck Group

-The Grothendieck group of an abelian category can be compouted with
+The Grothendieck group of an abelian category can be computed with

 ```@docs
 grothendieck_ring